Animal-Sourced Foods in Ethical, Sustainable, and Healthy Diets

 Origins and setup of ALEPH 2020

-The ALEPH 2020 initiative was launched at the end of 2020; the acronym refers to Animal source foods and Livestock: Ethics, Planet, and Health.
+The ALEPH 2020 initiative was launched in 2020, with the support of an interdisciplinary group of internationally recognized experts.
+The ALEPH acronym refers to Animal-sourced foods and Livestock: Ethics, Planet, and Health.
 ‘Aleph’ is also the first letter of the Proto-Canaanite alphabet, which later morphed into the Greek 'Alpha' and Latin 'A'.
 Originally, the letter was derived from the West Semitic word for 'ox' depicted in a Proto-Sinaitic glyph, obtained from an Egyptian hieroglyph showing a bovine head.
 As such, it not only represented a vocal sound and scriptural element, but also notions of strength, vitality, fertility, and generosity.
-Throughout (pre)history, animals (hunted or domesticated) and animal source foods have always held these connotations, as they were essential for survival.
+Throughout (pre)history, animals (hunted or domesticated) and animal-sourced foods have always held these connotations.